SEMICeu/documentation/editorial_flow.md

 This section provides a high level overview how the editor will interact with the SEMIC GitHub space to execute this task.

 First the editorial flow is described generically, at design level.
-The generic flow is then made more concrete with an example.
+Next, the generic editorial flow is made more concrete with an example.
+To make the example more insightful, it is composed of three short screen recordings each illustrating some steps.

 # Generic editorial flow